Donald Trump’s Supreme Court Announcement Was Suspected ‘Super Spreader’ For Coronavirus, Report Says

 Donald Trump’s announcement of Amy Coney Barrett as a Supreme Court nominee is being looked at as a potential “super spreader” event for coronavirus in the wake of the president’s positive COVID-19 test, a new report indicates.

 Trump took to Twitter in the early morning hours on Friday to announce that both he and his wife had tested positive for coronavirus.
 A number of others close to Trump have become infected this week as well, including Hope Hicks and Republican National Committee chairwoman Ronna McDaniel.
-Republican Senator Mike Lee of Utah also contracted the virus.
+Republican Sen. Mike Lee of Utah also contracted the virus.

-As the Independent noted, many of the top Republicans who came down with the virus were together at the same event — the Saturday ceremony at the White House in which Trump formally announced Judge Barrett as his nominee to the Supreme Court vacancy left following the death of Ruth Bader Ginsburg.
+As the Independent noted, many of the top Republicans who came down with the virus were together at the same event: the Saturday ceremony at the White House in which Trump formally announced Judge Barrett as his nominee to the Supreme Court vacancy left following the death of Ruth Bader Ginsburg.
 The report noted that Sen. Lee was seen hugging other attendees at the ceremony, all without wearing a mask.

 Others not directly connected to the White House have also come down with coronavirus after attending the reception, the report added.
-That included John Jenkins, the president of the University of Notre Dame who was at the event in honor of Judge Barrett, who is a law professor at the university.
+That included John Jenkins, the president of the University of Notre Dame, who was at the event in honor of Judge Barrett, who is a law professor at the university.

 The Independent noted that if any of those who tested positive in recent days were infected at the reception, they could have created a web of infections that have now spread across Washington and to the very top of the GOP.